About

 About the Richland County Ambulance Service

 Richland County Ambulance Service provides primary 911 and inter-facility EMT (BLS) and Advanced EMT (ALS) services to 10 townships, 2 villages and the city of Richland Center and we serve approximately 10,544 residents in our service area.
 Our service area is approximately 240 square miles.
 Richland County Ambulance Service is a combination full-time/paid on call service.
-We staff two ambulances 24/7, 365 days a year.
+We staff one to two ambulances 24/7, 365 days a year.
 A third ambulance is on standby and for events, such as the Richland County Fair, and the Wisconsin State High School Rodeo.
-Our average call volume is 1170 calls per year.

 Mission Statement